Financial need-based programs

 - If a student loan was not used as security, students will be required to make payment to UFV at the UFV Financial Aid and Awards office, by the due date.

-BC Student Emergency Funding 2020
+BC Student Emergency Assistance Fund

 The Government of British Columbia announced that the Ministry of Advanced Education, Skills and Training provided public post-secondary institutions with funding to provide emergency financial assistance to BC students who may be experiencing financial hardship.
 The emergency assistance will be:

-- for full and part-time students;
+- for full and part-time students (minimum course load of 6 post-secondary credits/semester);

 - for British Columbia domestic students;

-- to address short-term, unplanned and unexpected financial hardship;
+- to address short-term, unplanned and unexpected financial hardship

-- Students must demonstrate financial need
+- Must demonstrate extreme financial need